- 2018-2019 Daily Bell Schedule

-The PA meets monthly on the third Thursday of the month at 7 p.m. in the Salesian cafeteria, August through May (no December meeting).
-The PA hosts a school-wide Town Hall meeting in October.
+The PA meets monthly on the third Thursday of the month at 7 p.m. in the Salesian cafeteria, September through May (no December meeting).
 At the April PA meeting, new PA Executive Officers ("the Board") are voted on for the upcoming school year.
-Parents/Guardians who want to run for any of the Board positions (PA President, Vice President, or Secretary/Treasurer) are encouraged to do so and to make their intensions known by the PA's March meeting.
+Parents/Guardians who want to run for any of the Board positions (PA President, Vice President, or Secretary/Treasurer) are encouraged to do so and to make their intentions known to the Principal by the PA's March meeting.

 Click HERE for the PA Bylaws

 To contact the Parent Association, leave a message at email@example.com or (510) 234-4433 ext.
 1901.

 2018-2019 Parent Association